cognitedata/reveal/README.md

 To create a new application:

 1. Clone this repo
-2. Copy and rename the `react-demo-app` folder
+2. run `yarn --frozen-lockfile`
+3. run `yarn generate` and follow the prompts
-3. By default you'll be using the `azure-dev` cluster.
-Ask someone to share the private keys (in lastpass) for the shared testing projects and put them into the `./private-keys` folder of your app.
+4. To go past the login screen when running `yarn start`, ask someone to share the private keys (in lastpass) for the shared testing projects and put them into the `./private-keys` folder of your app.
-4. If it can not find the container, try and login with the gcloud utils:
+5. If it can not find the container, try and login with the gcloud utils:

 ```
 gcloud auth login